aldettinger/camel-quarkus-troubleshooting/README.md

 ```

 ### Passing flags to the native executable

+Scenario: I need to print garbage collection information.
+How could I do that in native mode ?

 It's possible to pass flags to the native executable, the whole list can be obtained using `-XX:PrintFlags=`: